-More than half of patients with arthritis have tried marijuana and/or cannabidiol (CBD) as a medical treatment, according to recent findings.
+More than half of patients with arthritis have tried marijuana and/or cannabidiol (CBD) products like snowman strain as a medical treatment, according to recent findings.
 A poster detailing the findings was presented at the Annual European Congress of Rheumatology (EULAR 2019) meeting in Madrid, Spain, and two abstracts were also published on the research.

 Researchers used the ArthritisPower research registry to collect data on adults aged ≥ 19 years who were diagnosed with inflammatory arthritis or osteoarthritis.
 Patients completed a 77-item online survey that included questions pertaining patients’ sociodemographic characteristics, health status and current treatment, CBD and marijuana for medical use (MMU), and knowledge and access to information regarding CBD and MMU.

 “Every physician we work with has said that they had been asked by their patients about these substances.
 Yet the potential application of these substances to help manage rheumatic and musculoskeletal disease remains unstudied,” Benjamin Nowell, PhD, director of Patient-Centered Research at CreakyJoints® and an ArthritisPower® co-principal investigator and poster author, told DocWire News.
 “We wanted to quantify how many had used medical marijuana and CBD products in our community, to examine trends in their experiences and motivations, and to identify the questions and concerns they had about these products.”